josherich/blog/notes/src/docs/pl.md

 It remains to design the abstract interpreter ([abstractInterpreter.ml](http://abstractinterpreter.ml/)).
 By creating a symbolic link of [abstractDomain.ml](http://abstractdomain.ml/) to [abstractDomainParity.ml](http://abstractdomainparity.ml/), the abstract interpreter is instantiated to parity analysis.
 See typescript for examples.
 All these files are compressed in a .tgz or .zip.

+# FPL

+  - Functor lifts or upgrades a function, allowing it to operate on a single effect, leaving the effect intact after it’s done.
+It requires a lawful map definition.
+  - Applicative functor builds on or generalizes functor, allowing you to sequence multiple independent effects.
+It requires a lawful pure and apply definition.
+  - Monad builds on or generalizes applicative functor, allowing you to sequence independent and/or dependent effects.
+It requires a lawful join definition.

 # OCaml
 http://www.cs.cornell.edu/courses/cs3110/2018fa/textbook/modules/structures.html